 Are you looking for some healthy snacks to feed your favorite pooch as a daily treat?
+While dogs cannot consume every human food, they do enjoy a varied diet.
+But what about apples?
+Are they good for dogs, and can they be a part of their daily diet?

 Certainly, dogs cannot eat every type of fruit and vegetable that humans can.
 However, dogs are omnivorous which means they will eat both plant-based foods along with meat and fish.
 But what about apples?
 Are they good for dogs?
 And can they eat them daily?